 Bearing in mind evolution requires many 1000′s of years for things to ‘evolve’, all the eggs would have got blown off the rocks.

-Guillemots don’t live for 1000′s of years so that eventually they lay the right shaped egg!
+Guillemots don’t live for 1000′s of years so how can they eventually lay the right-shaped egg!

 Q. How would those eggs have evolved?